DIPSAS/DIPS-RetinaIntegration-IG/docs/index.md

           "reference" : "OperationDefinition/append-retina-ai-result"
         },
         "name" : "DIPSRetinaAppendOperationDefinition",
-        "description" : "OperationDefinition for appending retina AI results to existing DiagnosticReport", "exampleBoolean" : false
+        "description" : "OperationDefinition for appending retina AI results to existing DiagnosticReport.
+See AddAIResultOperation for an example of the input parameters.", "exampleBoolean" : false
       },
       {